 Scientists: global warming threatens earthlings with biblical misfortunes

-On 27 of July, a cloud of grasshoppers covered Las Vegas, being in the center of news releases circling the world.
-They flew from the desert, attracted by the lights of the big city.
-At the same time, a cloud of insects invaded Yemen - a state devastated by the civil war and suffering from food shortages.
+On July 27th, a cloud of grasshoppers swept across Las Vegas, becoming the center of the world's news.
+They flew in from the desert, attracted by the lights of the big city.
+At the same time, a cloud of insects invaded Yemen, a state devastated by civil war and suffering from food shortages.

 The second invasion was less of an interest to the media, although it had much more disturbing consequences: it was a locust, whose famous gluttony is capable of causing significant damage to the crop in more than 60 countries, mainly in Africa, the Middle East and Central Asia.
 These two episodes, at first glance quite different, are, in the opinion of some researchers, links of the same chain and threaten to become a frequent occurrence: scientists warn that global warming entails changes in the behavior of insects, which become more dangerous and less predictable, writes with the BBC.